Foot Injury Claims in Birmingham

 £16,400 – £25,750 – The top end of this bracket is reserved for serious injuries which cause permanent disfigurement and cause permanent pain or irritation.

-Up to £16,400 – This category is broad and is reserved for less serious injuries.
+Up to £16,400 – This category is broad and is reserved for less serious foot injuries.
 Simple fractures, ligament damage and ongoing symptoms such as pain and limping are within this bracket.
-If recovery is completed within a year an award of up to £4,350 will be made.
+If recovery is completed within a year, an award of up to £4,350 will be made.

-If you or a loved one has suffered any of the foot injuries described above, and someone else is to blame, contact us today.
+If you or a loved one has suffered any type of foot injury, and someone else is to blame, contact us today.
 Call us on 08000838358^.
-If you prefer you can also contact us online for more information.
+If you prefer, you can also contact us online for more information.